-As a following step, we turn to the detected skill communities in Section 4 and separately compute the variables ASRD and skill complexity for the two polarised skill clusters: social-cognitive skills and technical-physical skills.
+In the following step, we turn to the detected skill communities in Section 4 and separately compute the variables ASRD and skill complexity for the two polarised skill clusters: social-cognitive skills and technical-physical skills.
 We then run the baseline specification with new independent variables.
 Table 2 shows the results for social-cognitive skills.
-Regarding entry models, ten percentage increase in social-cognitive ASRD positively affects the probability of a new industry specialisation by 2.2%.
-Negative association endures for exit models; when social-cognitive ASRD increases by ten percentage points, the probability of exit decreases by 2.5%.
-Social-cognitive skill complexity exhibit a similar look to full skill complexity, the coefficient almost doubles in exit models.
+Regarding entry models, a ten per cent increase in social-cognitive ASRD (SC ASRD) positively affects the probability of a new industry specialisation by 2.2%.
+Negative association endures for exit models; when social-cognitive

+ASRD increases by ten percentage points, the probability of exit decreases by 2.5%.
+Social-cognitive skill complexity SC Complexity exhibits a similar look to full skill complexity (Full Complexity), the coefficient almost doubles in exit models.